Some children and young people with a learning disability need more support than their setting can provide with the resources they have.

 Some of this extra support may be provided through an Education, Health and Care (EHC) plan and funded by the local authority.
-It used to be called a statement.
+This plan used to be called a SEND statement.

 Your local authority will need to assess your child to decide whether they need an EHC plan.

 A parent, a young person over the age of 16, or a person acting on behalf of a setting (like a school, college or training facility) can request an assessment.

 Anyone else could notify a local authority that an EHC assessment might be needed.
 The local authority will then decide whether an EHC assessment is necessary.

 The local authority will gather information about your child from a variety of sources, including you and your child.